Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/README.md

 ### Certificate
   A certificate is the fundamental resource within Azure KeyVault.
 From a developer's perspective, Key Vault APIs accept and return certificates as the Certificate type.
-In addition to the certificate data, the following attributes may be specified:
-* expires: Identifies the expiration time on or after which the certificate data should not be retrieved.
-* not_before: Identifies the time after which the certificate will be active.
-* enabled: Specifies whether the certificate data can be retrieved.
-* created: Indicates when this version of the certificate was created.
-* updated: Indicates when this version of the certificate was updated.

 ### Certificate Client: